 Introduction: -

 Sweet potato (Ipomoea batatas L.) is an herbaceous dicot plant that belongs to the family Convolvulaceae (Purseglove, 1972).
 It is distributed throughout the tropics and warm temperate regions since it originated in Central Tropical America.
 Sweet potato is considered a poor people’s crop, and it is cultivated in 100 countries and used as a secure food crop.
-It can be grown from sea level to 2500 meters above sea level with the requirement of low input and less labor than other cereal crops.
+It can be grown from sea level to 2500 meters above sea level with the requirement of low input and less labour than other cereal crops.
 Sweet potatoes are the third-most significant root and tuber crop in eastern African nations, after yam and cassava, and the sixth-most significant crop globally and in sub-Saharan Africa (FAO, 2022).

 Sweet potato plays a significant role as a food security crop in sub-Saharan Africa and Asia.
 Compared to other storage root crops, sweet potato has the advantages of high yield potential and adaptability to a wide range of agroecologies including drought-affected environments (Lebot, 2010; Wang et al., 2011).